Skip to main content

 1. Church Operations

 A church is, first and foremost, a house of worship for God.
-But it is also a business, and in order for that to be as successful as possible, someone must oversee the day-to-day operation and keep it running without disruption.
+However, there is also a church business management side to church operations.
+Someone must oversee the day-to-day operation and keep it running without disruption.
 This is where a church administrator can be of great assistance.

 Running administrative support can look different depending on the season.
 Still, it can include keeping church files and records organized, scheduling and running meetings for the pastoral staff, and ordering everything from coffee to office supplies to toilet paper.